lfangyu09/IR-Crack-detection/README.md

 ## 1. Paper

 ## 2. Dataset

+The link of the dataset: Googl Drive; Baidu Yun

 (1) This dataset is used for crack detection based on the three types of images: the visible image, infrared image, and fusion image.

 (2) The dataset also considers different conditions and periods, including single and multi cracks, thin and thick cracks, clean and rough backgrounds, light and dark backgrounds, and three periods in one day.